threefoldtech/threefold_hub/readme.md

 ### Gravity Smart Contract

 The gravity contract is available [here](https://github.com/Gravity-Bridge/Gravity-Bridge/blob/v1.4.2/solidity/contracts).
 To use [remix](https://remix.ethereum.org/) to deploy it, the [`Gravity.sol`](https://github.com/Gravity-Bridge/Gravity-Bridge/blob/v1.4.2/solidity/contracts/Gravity.sol) contract and [`CosmosToken.sol`](https://github.com/Gravity-Bridge/Gravity-Bridge/blob/v1.4.2/solidity/contracts/CosmosToken.sol) must be copied into remix contracts directory.
 The `Gravity.sol` contract then is compiled (with optimization enabled), and then deployed on the Binance chain.
 The Binance Smart Chain must be added first to [metamask](https://academy.binance.com/en/articles/connecting-metamask-to-binance-smart-chain) and it must be selected with an account that contains BNBs.
 There's a BNB [faucet](https://testnet.binance.org/faucet-smart) to get money from.
 The Environment in the deployment tab in remix should be set to "Injected Web3".
-The conrtact is deployed with the following params:
+The contract is deployed with the following parameterßs:

 - `gravity_id` is [a random 32 byte value to prevent signature reuse](https://github.com/Gravity-Bridge/Gravity-Bridge/blob/main/docs/design/parameters.md#gravity_id).
-It must match the id entered in the `genesis.json` file, By converting it to hex and appending zeros to the right until its length is 64.
+It must match the id entered in the `genesis.json` file, by converting it to hex and appending zeros to the right until its length is 64.
 After that, it must be prefixed with `0x`.
 Example: `0x7468726565666f6c642d6875622d746573746e65740000000000000000000000`.
 - `validators` is a list of Binance account addresses that corresponds to the validators.
 Example: `["0xD6DBC796aC81DC34bDe3864f1F2c8f40742D85Dc"]`
 - `powers` are the signing power of each validator, they are normalized such that their sum is `2 ** 32`.
 Example: `[4294967296]`

 ### The threefold hub chain

-The command `ignite chain build` install the `threefold_hubd` binary.
+The command `ignite chain build` installs the `threefold_hubd` binary.

 Generating the genesis can be done manually or automated (along other things) using the docker automated [script](https://github.com/threefoldtech/threefold_hub/tree/development/docker/genesis).
 The manual flow and parameters descriptions are outlined here.